Mrinal Singh Walia — Published On June 21, 2021 and Last Modified On June 21st, 2021

 What To Do Next

-One crucial method not yet mentioned in the present discussion is the elegant work by Provost and Fawcett on the ROC Convex Hull as an alternative to both “vanilla” ROC curves and the Area Under Curve summary.
-Within the ROCCH framework, classifiers with the highest expected utility have curves sitting on the convex hull of all the candidate classifiers’ curves.
-Expected-cost-optimal regions of the hull’s upper boundary (parametrized by a gradient) are related to the practitioner’s belief about utility and class priors.
+In the ongoing conversation about AROC vs Accuracy vs ROC, it’s essential to highlight the notable contribution by Provost and Fawcett – the ROC Convex Hull.
+This method stands out as an alternative to conventional ROC curves and the Area Under the Curve summary.
+Within the ROCCH framework, classifiers achieving the highest expected utility are represented by curves positioned on the convex hull of all candidate classifiers’ curves.
+The parametrized gradient along the upper boundary of the hull identifies expected-cost-optimal regions, linking them to the practitioner’s considerations regarding utility and class priors.

 Here are a few study materials I suggest to readers for further understanding of the topic: